robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 ```````````````````````

 Because leading, trailing, and consecutive spaces in cells are ignored__, they
-need to escaped if needed as arguments to keywords or otherwise.
-Similarly
+need to be escaped if they are needed as arguments to keywords or otherwise.
-as when preventing ignoring empty cells, it is possible to do that either
+Similarly as when preventing ignoring empty cells, it is possible to do that
-using the backslash character or using `built-in variable`_ :var:`${SPACE}`.
+either using the backslash character or using `built-in variable`_
+:var:`${SPACE}`.

 .. table:: Escaping spaces examples
    :class: tabular